 Start with a quick Work Stress Quiz to see what is causing your stressful situation.

 Next, consider taking the Myers-Briggs Type Indicator (MBTI) ---the leading psychological instrument for measuring personality type.

 What stresses us and why (and how we handle it) are all revealed and improved once you understand your type.
 Created by Carl Jung, there are several free options provided here.

 Take the Jung Personality Test

-Another MBTI-type test that many say is easier to answer (and is shorter to complete) comes from a site called 41 Questions (41Q).
+Another MBTI-type FREE test that many say is easier to answer (and is shorter to complete) comes from a site called 41 Questions (41Q).